akushylun/football-stats/README.md

 football-stats App

-football-stats is a REST APIs example build with H2 database and Spring Boot.
+football-stats is a REST APIs example built with H2 database and Spring Boot.
 Spring Boot provides the RESTful API.
 H2 stores data.

 Installation